MAS-dfab/mini_eggshell/README.md

-# mini_eggshell
+# mini_Eggshell

-T1 mini project: eggshell
+Repository for the MAS1920 T1 Miniproject: mini_Eggshell